-- a.
-Note 33.1 to the standalone financial statements, in respect of notice received by the company U/s 276 (B) of the Income tax Act, 1961 for initiation of prosecution proceedings with regard to late deposit of tax deducted at source for the financial years 2012-13, 2013-14, 2014-15 & 2016-17. - b.
-Note 33.2 to the standalone financial statements, in respect of summon received by the company of levy of damages U/s 14 B of the Employees' Provident Funds and Miscellaneous Provisions Act, 1952 aggregating to ₹0.96 Crores for the period from 2013-2016 and from 2014-2017 and the matter is presently sub-judiced. - c.
-Under Note No.-22, "Revenue from Contracts with Customers", where the management has stated that the all the projects have been closed or terminated which would effect the going concern status of the company. - d.
-The company has not appointed an Internal Auditor as required in Rule 13 of The Companies (Accounts) Rules, 2014.
+a.
+Note 31.1 to the standalone financial statements, in respect of notice received by the company U/s 276 (B) of the Income tax Act, 1961 for initiation of prosecution proceedings with regard to late deposit of tax deducted at source for the financial years 2012-13, 2013-14, 2014-15 & 2016-17.

+- b.
+Note 31.2 to the standalone financial statements, in respect of summon received by the company of levy of damages U/s 14 B of the Employees' Provident Funds and Miscellaneous Provisions Act, 1952 aggregating to ₹0.96 Crores for the period from 2013-2016 and from 2014-2017 and the matter is presently sub-judiced. - c.
+Under Note No.-21, "Revenue from Contracts with Customers", where the management has stated that all the projects have been closed or terminated which would affect the going concern status of the company. - d.
+The company has not appointed an Internal Auditor as required in Rule 13 of The Companies (Accounts) Rules, 2014 as the company is undergoing liquidation process.